On the mathematical structure of quantum models of computation based on Hamiltonian minimisation

 \chapter{Conclusion and Open Problems}

 I believe the presented results, as they were carefully selected, form the foundation of the modern theory of quantum information processing.
-While many aspects of the topic have been well developed, the ending point of this story is just a beginning of what I think will prove to be an even deeper and perhaps an even more exciting direction in this changing field: from the variational NISQ-era and beyond.
+While many aspects of the topic have been well developed, the ending point of this story is just a beginning of what I think will prove to be an even deeper and perhaps an even more exciting direction in this changing field.

+Anticipated computational resources to determine ground state energy and calculate energy relative to a state have been conjectured.
+In Table \ref{table:zoo} I have summarized what is known/conjectured regarding efficiently checkable minimisation problems.
+Therein `Restricted Ising' denotes problems known to be in {\sf P}. ($^\star$) denotes conjectures.
+Electronic structure problem instances have constant maximum size so are assumed to be in {\sf BQP} whereas the ZZXX model is {\sf QMA}-complete.

 I now plan to address the following open questions.
 Perhaps I can hope that readers of this thesis will also work on these questions.
 I hope that the materials presented here will serve these purposes, or otherwise serve your research.
 Some of the questions I am now considering include: